 It is a part of the brake caliper, it heats up and pushes the brake pads into the contact with brake disc by using the brake fluid.
 This process causes heat, which makes bubbles form boiling if it gets hot.

 It reduces the amount of fluid and controls full braking power.
-Brake fluid should get removed because the older the liquid is, it has more chances of boiling.
+Brake fluid should get removed because the older the liquid is, has more chances of boiling.

 - Drive carefully and take it easy because the brake pad needs time to settle in.